realpython/members/README.md

 1. Users should be able to view a breadcrumb-like navigation
 1. Users should be able to view the chapter overview from the single chapter view
 1. Admin should be able to delete users
-1. User should be able to contact support
+1. Users should be able to contact support

 ### Todo